LiuXiangMath/MTDL/README.md

-Topological Deep Learning on Differentable Manifolds
+Manifold Topological Deep Learning (MTDL)
 ====

-    This manual is for the code implementation of paper "Topological Deep Learning on Differentable Manifolds for Biomedical Data"
+    This manual is for the code implementation of paper "Manifold Topological Deep Learning for Biomedical Data"

 ****

-# TDLDM model architecture
+# MTDL model architecture
 ![folder structure](picture/model.png)